 Jagan

 Jagan is an Indian actor, best known for Tamil cinema.
 Jagan began their career in 2005 and has been a prominent figure in the industry for over 21 years.
-With 30 credits to their name, Jagan remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Jagan remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Jagan's career remains one of the longest and most celebrated in Tamil cinema.

 - Born